cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CryptoBench - GUI around Wei Dai's Crypto++ library Compact and clearly arranged GUI implemented around Wei Dai's Crypto++ library (no cryptanalysis).
-  The current version 1.0.1 exists since 2004.
+  The current version 1.0.1 of the CryptoBench exists since 2004.
   Wei Dai's Crypto++ library is open source, the GUI of CryptoBench is freeware, but not open source. http://www.addario.org/cryptobench/